AHC21020 Certificate II in Conservation and Ecosystem Management

 As an indicative guide the following options are available with this program:

-· Qld User Choice Program Eligible- Pending Update (See User Choice Details)
+· Qld User Choice Program Eligible- Yes (See User Choice Details)

-· Qld Certificate III Guarantee Eligible Program - No
+· Qld Certificate III Guarantee Eligible Program - Yes

 · RPL Assessment - (Available based on individual student circumstances and will vary depending on number of units you successfully gain recognition for, the fee structure of the course and any assessment or gap training requirements.
 You will be provided with an approximate cost based on your RPL application and agreed course training plan)